 The loss of both Beckett and Castle might actually cause Ryan to become jaded.
 She didn't want that for him.
 Through the years she had counted on him to keep them human.
 He idolized Castle, who might as well have been another Irish brother.
 She was so thankful that she got to see Kevin Ryan happily married.
 This would crush him but he had Jenny and she would pull him through.

 The water crept higher.

 Without him she would still be scanning for snipers with sweaty palms and shifting eyes.
 Without her he would be down a sister.
 They never needed to say much to get each other.
 He would smile less without Castle.
 Maybe this would bring him back to Lanie.

 She elbowed the unrelenting glass.

 The water lapped her neck.

-She remembered freezing in Castle's arms when they were locked in the freezer.
+She remembered being wrapped in Castle's arms when they were locked in the freezer.
 She longed for those arms.
 If they were to die together it was a cruel irony that he was out of reach.

 She licked her lips then wondered why she bothered.